Alternatives to BMI, ASCAP, and SESAC

 The three main PROs at work in the United States are BMI, ASCAP, and SESAC.
 You could solve your licensing issue with a blanket license issued from these music licensing organizations, but this can be expensive, and you still might not get the music you want.

-As an alternative, you could find rights-free music, including royalty-free options or public domain songs, but this typically requires a lot of research on your part.
+As an alternative, you could find other sources of music, including royalty-free options or public domain songs, but this typically requires a lot of research on your part.
 And chances are, a lot of the music you want to play doesn’t fall under these umbrellas.
 Instead, consider joining forces with a lesser-known PRO or with a company that negotiates PRO relationships for you at a low monthly cost, such as a music for business streaming service.

 Alternative PROs to Consider